LucaFreire/lib-freire-security/README.md

 <br>
 <h2>dotnet add package freire-security</h2>

-To use the lib on your project, you have to use the fallowing namespace:
+To use the lib on your project, you have to use the following namespace:
 <br/>
 <h2>using security_jwt</h2>